Sub-divisional magistrate: Nomenclature

 The term "Sub Divisional Magistrate" (SDM) is used in some states of India to refer to a government official who is responsible for revenue administration and other related functions at the sub-divisional level.
 However, the nomenclature and role of SDMs may vary from state to state.
 Here are some of the different names of SDMs in Indian states:

-Assistant Commissioner (AC)- In Karnataka, the SDM is known as Assistant Commissioner cum Sub Divisional Magistrate.
+Assistant Commissioner (AC)- In Assam and Karnataka, the SDM is known as Assistant Commissioner.

-Sub Divisional Officer (SDO) - This is the term used for SDMs in many states such as West Bengal, Bihar, Jharkhand, Assam, Manipur, Mizoram, Nagaland, etc.
+Sub Divisional Officer(Revenue)(SDO) - This is the term used for SDMs in many states such as West Bengal, Bihar, Jharkhand, Manipur, Mizoram, Nagaland, etc.

 Sub Divisional Magistrate (SDM) - This term is used in states such as Haryana, Punjab, Uttar Pradesh, Rajasthan, Madhya Pradesh, Gujarat and Jammu and Kashmir.

 Sub Collector - In some states such as Andhra Pradesh, Odisha, Telangana, Tamil Nadu and Kerala the SDM is referred to as Sub Collector.

 Revenue Divisional Officer (RDO) - In some states such as Kerala and Tamil Nadu. the sub collector is also known as Revenue Divisional Officer (RDO).

 When a state cadre or Kerala Administrative Service (KAS) officer is the officer in charge of a revenue division, the same post is also called Revenue Divisional Officer (RDO).
 RDO has the same function, role and responsibilities as SDM.
 Assistant collector or assistant magistrate is a probationary posting for trainees.